quixio/real-time-dashboard/README.md

 After obtaining a PAT for dashboard, you can test and debug the application in a local environment.

  1. Navigate to the src directory and install the required dependencies (from requirements.txt file) using `pip install -r requirements.txt`.
 We recommend that you use a Python virtual environment like [venv](https://docs.python.org/3/tutorial/venv.html).
- 2. Run the dashboard application using `python main.py`
+ 2. Make sure that there is live data in the Quix stream and run the dashboard application using `python main.py`.
+ 3. Navigate to http://localhost:8080 in your web browser and enter the unique id of the stream that has live data and you will start to see some data in the graph.